the-black-eagle/script.database.cleaner/README.md

 DISCLAIMER
 ==========

-Whilst every effor has been made to ensure this script works correctly, the authors take absolutely no responsibility for any damage caused to your database by it's use in any way.
-ALWAYS back up your database before running this script.
+Whilst every effort has been made to ensure this script works correctly, the authors take absolutely no responsibility for any damage caused to your database by it's use in any way.  **ALWAYS back up your database before running this script**.